psycho-254/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/README.md

 Introduction to Django

-This is a simple task on how to setup a django project.
+This is a simple task on how to setup a django project